josh-hemphill/tooltracker.js/README.md

 # tooltracker.js
-A Vue/Ionic based tracker for anything gremlins keep walking off with.
+A full-stack tracker app for anything gremlins keep walking off with.

+Using Typescript, Vue, Vuetify, Node.js, MongoDB, & Express.js as major components.